zhullyb/monyhar/monyhar/docs/inlined_stack_traces.md

 [This doc](https://monyhar.googlesource.com/monyhar/src/+/main/docs/disassemble_code.md) describes how to dump the assembler code for a method from a binary.
 In this example, it's a crash from an Android Chrome binary.
-Only Googlers have access to the unstripped binary files needed for this example but the steps are generic and work with any version of Chromium (or indeed other binaries).
+Only Googlers have access to the unstripped binary files needed for this example but the steps are generic and work with any version of Monyhar (or indeed other binaries).

 In this case, we can dump the entire `Dispatch()` method